 About the Author

-Native New Yorker Marissa Tejada is an author, travel writer and freelance journalist living in Athens, Greece.
-She publishes a travel blog about Greece and Europe called My Greece, My Travels.
-Living the expat life also inspired her acclaimed romantic comedy novel Chasing Athens which is available on Amazon.com.
-Her favorite island is Serifos, but she’s still in love with every Greek island beach.
-You can find her on Instagram, Twitter and Facebook.
+Native New Yorker Marissa Tejada is an author, travel writer and freelance journalist living in Athens, Greece and publishes her blog called Travel Greece, Travel Europe.
+Expat life also inspired her acclaimed romantic comedy novel Chasing Athens which is available on Amazon.
+Her favorite Cycladic island is Serifos, but she’s still in love with every Greek island beach.
+You can find her on Instagram, Pinterest, Twitter and Facebook.

 How many of the destinations on Marissa’s list would you love to head to for your upcoming Greek islands visit?
 Leave us your own suggestions for Greek islands you should visit in a comment below!